UP | HOME

 Caveats:

-• dot2tex should be called with option --autosize in order to compute the size of each label before calling GraphViz to layout the graph.
+• dot2tex should be called with option --autosize in order to compute the size of each label before calling GraphViz to lay out the graph.
 This is because GraphViz cannot compute the correct size of mathematical formulas.
 Make sure you use dot2tex version 2.11 or later, as earlier releases had a bug where sizes were interpreted as integers instead of floats, causing labels or shapes to disappear.

 • The default size of nodes seems slightly too big for our usage.
 Using --nominsize is just one way around it.
 Refer to the dot2tex manual for finer ways to set the node size.